 Step ladders – Ladders are useful to change your point of view on your model.
 But also to change the orientation and settings of your lights.

 Fans – A fan can introduce some motion into your portrait (think wind-blown hair or clothes).
 But they can also make it comfortable to work in hot studios.
 Continuous studio lights and strobes with modelling light generate a fair amount of heat.
 A fan can help provide some comfort.
-(In a small studio, you may prefer to use small speed lights.)
+(In a small photography studio, you may prefer to use small speed lights.)

 Extensions and power strips – If you use studio lights other than portable lights, think about getting extension cords and power strips.
 You’ll need space to plug in your lighting equipment.